Film entry: submission materials

 - My film is not yet finished.
 Can I submit a rough cut or work-in-progress?

 Yes, our selection committee is used to previewing unfinished films, and will judge accordingly.
-Please fill this out on your online entry form and clearly mark the DVD with 'rough cut'.
-Furthermore, do not send in more than one work-in-progress without notifying our programme department.
-Because of the enormous amount of entries, we cannot guarantee that your final version will be viewed by our programmers on a later date.
+Please upload your preview copy to a streaming platform (for example Vimeo).
+Copy the link with password in the entry form and clearly mark your preview copy is work in progress.
+Furthermore, do not send in an updated version without notifying our programme department.
+Because of the enormous amount of entries, we cannot guarantee that your updated/final version will be viewed by our programmers on a later date.

 - I have made a short film, is there a separate entry form?